Overview

 Weather Forecasting Track

-The Weather Forecasting (WFC) track is designed for students who have an undergraduate degree in meteorology and seek graduate-level training and experience in applied weather forecasting.
+The Weather Forecasting (WFC) track is designed for students who have an undergraduate degree in meteorology or a related science and seek graduate-level training and experience in applied weather forecasting.

 Admission Requirements